 The BioAccelerate program aims to increase the number of biomedical commercial spin outs coming out of New York’s world class academic institutions and to spur business and job creation in the bioscience sector.
-Filling a critical funding gap in NYC, the program invested in proof-of-concept research (in the form of a grant with participation) and also makes equity investments to help early stage companies.
-The Program made its final proof-of-concept investments at the end of 2015, bringing the total number of scientists funded to 20.
+Filling a critical funding gap in New York City, the program invested in proof-of-concept research (in the form of a grant with participation) and also makes equity investments to help early stage companies.
+The program made its final proof-of-concept investments at the end of 2015, bringing the total number of scientists funded to 20.